atinux/nuxt-auth-utils/README.md

 ```

 > [!IMPORTANT]
 > By default, the webauthn event handlers will store the challenge in a short lived, encrypted session cookie.
 This is not recommended for applications that require strong security guarantees.
-On a secure connection (https) it is highly unlikely for this to cause any problems.
+On a secure connection (https) it is highly unlikely for this to cause problems.
 However, if the connection is not secure, there is a possibility of a man-in-the-middle attack.
 To prevent this, you should use a database or KV store to store the challenge instead.
+For this the `storeChallenge` and `getChallenge` functions are provided.
 > ```ts
 > export default defineCredentialAuthenticationEventHandler({
 >   async storeChallenge(event, challenge, attemptId) {